worfero/breakout/README.md

-Small breakout rip-off made with LÖVE2D and Lua for learning purposes.
+Small breakout rip-off made with LÖVE and Lua for learning purposes.

 Still under development.

-LÖVE2D is required to run the project.
+LÖVE is required to run the project.